 It’s no fun explaining Gillian Welch to people who’ve never heard of her.
 Country, bluegrass, folk, old-timey – all are approximations that flop far short of her magic.
 “I’m not really into that stuff,” people say, then glaze over when you protest.

 This is why it feels so good to be at one of Welch’s sold-out Australian shows.
 Everyone gets it; everyone’s got it bad for her.
 We’re spared the random fandom of people here to hear the hit, because she doesn’t have any.
-Just five records over 20 years that have slow-burned their way into our lives, all written with her partner, guitarist and harmony-singer, David Rawlings.
+Just five records over 20 years that have slow-burned their way into our lives and loves, all written with her partner, guitarist and harmony-singer, David Rawlings.
 Our Dave and Gill.

-Our road trip would’ve been like the video for ‘The Weekend’ by Dave Rawlings Machine but better because as we streaked along the Eucalypt-hemmed highway, I’d teach them some hilarious slang, gift Dave some kangaroo jerky and when we stopped for a Peter’s icy pole at Emerald Beach general store I would glimpse, from beneath my sunnies, Gill watching the waves with her faraway stare.
+Our road trip would’ve been like the video for ‘The Weekend’ by Dave Rawlings Machine but better because as we streaked along the Eucalypt-hemmed highway, I’d teach them some hilarious slang, give Dave some kangaroo jerky and when we stopped for a Peter’s icy pole at Emerald Beach general store I would glimpse, from beneath my sunnies, Gill watching the waves with her faraway stare.
 “Throw me a rope / On the rolling tide / What did you want it to be?”

 It’s doubtful Welch will return to Australia, and certainly not soon.
 That would explain the two-set and three-encore retrospective we were treated to.
 This tour racked up several five-star reviews.
 Here’s why.